BLACK SERIES

 The image hovers between presence and dissolution, insisting that what systems attempt to contain always carries an excess that cannot fully be absorbed.

-Forms fold into themselves, tracing a current that runs beneath the surface of the body.
 The gesture searches rather than resolves, revealing fragments of perception — an eye, a curve, a passage of breath.

 Within the Black Series, the dark field holds what cannot easily be stabilized: instinct, tension, memory.
-The image emerges from this density and disappears back into it.

 The work remains suspended between interior sensation and visible form.